 First step: have a clear vision of the test objectives.
 This step is crucial if you’re hoping to get relevant results.

 What is it about?
 It is about being able to define and justify the following points:

 - What are the test objectives?

-- Who are the target users we want for it?
+- Who are the target users for the test?

 - How is it going to take place?

 To do so, three documents are essential: a test plan, a recruitment grid and a test protocol.
 These three documents are very easy to complete and very useful overall.
-You’ll find some templates further away in the article.
-Let’s go into the details.
+You’ll find some templates further down the article.
+Let’s go into details.

 The test plan

 To me, this is the most important document.